Coupled electron-phonon hydrodynamics and viscous thermoelectric equations: Conclusions

 \section{Conclusions}

-We have introduced a theoretical framework to describe with first-principles accuracy thermoelectric transport beyond the diffusive regime, elucidating the conditions under which phonons, electrons, or a mixture of them can behave as a bifluid, rather than diffusively.
-Starting from the coupled electron-phonon Boltzmann transport equation (epBTE), we have exposed the microscopic symmetries and (quasi) conservation laws that determine transport of heat in phonon-only systems, of charge in electron-only systems, and thermoelectric phenomena in coupled electron-phonon systems.
-Specifically, we have elucidated how out-of-equilibrium mixtures of electrons and phonons form relaxon excitations with well-defined parity, with odd relaxons determining the standard diffusive thermoelectric transport coefficients --- electrical conductivity ($\sigma$), thermal conductivity ($\kappa$), Peltier and Seebeck coefficients ($\alpha$ and $S$, respectively) --- while the complementary set of even relaxons determine the viscosities of the electron and phonon components of the bifluid.
+We introduced a theoretical framework to describe thermoelectric transport beyond the diffusive regime with first-principles accuracy and elucidated the conditions under which phonons, electrons, or a mixture of them can display fluid-like behavior.
+Starting from the coupled electron-phonon Boltzmann transport equation (epBTE), we exposed the microscopic symmetries and (quasi-) conservation laws that determine transport of heat in phonon-only systems, of charge in electron-only systems, and thermoelectric phenomena in coupled electron-phonon systems.
+Specifically, we demonstrated how out-of-equilibrium mixtures of electrons and phonons form relaxon excitations with well-defined parity, with odd relaxons determining the standard diffusive thermoelectric transport coefficients --- electrical conductivity ($\sigma$), thermal conductivity ($\bar{\kappa}$), Peltier and Seebeck coefficients ($\alpha$ and $S$, respectively) --- while the complementary set of even relaxons determine the viscosities of the electron and phonon components of the two-fluid system.